c2FmZQ/tlsproxy/README.md

 # TLS Termination Proxy

-TLSPROXY is primarily a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses Let's Encrypt to provide TLS encryption for any number of TCP or HTTP servers, and any number of server names concurrently on the same port.
+TLSPROXY is primarily a [TLS termination proxy](https://en.wikipedia.org/wiki/TLS_termination_proxy) that uses Let's Encrypt to provide TLS encryption for any number of TCP and HTTP servers, and any number of server names concurrently on the same port.

 TLSPROXY can also be used as a simple [Web server](https://en.wikipedia.org/wiki/Web_server), or a [Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for HTTP(S) services, and optionally control access to these services with user authentication and authorization.